2nickpick/cminus-compiler/README.md

 This program produces output to the console.

 An example result set for my initial test is saved to the output directory.

-# Report
-The required report regarding performance analysis is at data/report.txt.

-# Issues / Difficulties
-Simulating the Page Replacement Policies was very straightforward.
-The biggest challenge was perhaps the priority queue necessary to manage the LRU replacement policy.
-As new pages were requested, it was necessary to update a priority queue to keep track of how recently used each page in the page frames are.